 To get back to basics, I am starting small, and ten minutes seems achievable.
 I want to make sure I sweat for ten minutes every day.
 There’s plenty of exercise waiting for you at any turn these days when you’re maintaining your own place.
 You come to appreciate all that your condo fees or landlord covered.
 So that’s helped, getting the yard sorted and things built.
 There’s lots of lifting, shovelling, and bending needed to take care of our place that has become important to my daily routine.
 The good news is that the more out of shape you are, the less you have to do to get the ol’ Swollocks Betty — if ya know what I mean.

 So instead of trying to go to a gym (that isn’t open yet anyway), I’ve decided to make small changes in how I live my life.
 I’ve decided to add micro workouts to my daily trials and tribulations.
 Almost like a game of turning things that I am already doing anyway into exercise.
 I mean, I literally have a 35 lbs and 55 lbs pair of “dumbbells” running around me at all times anyway.
 So I might as well pick them up as I continue the journey towards making a better me.

-Spoiler alert: I don’t think keeping the wine bottle in another room, so you have to get up to refill your glass, will really make any difference.
+Spoiler alert: I don’t think to keep the wine bottle in another room, so you have to get up to refill your glass will really make any difference.
 At least it’s something, or maybe a place to start.